MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

  By default, you must supply credentials to run the remote debugger when you select **Remote Machine** as the deployment target.

 > [!IMPORTANT]
 >  You can choose to run the remote debugger with no authentication, but this mode is strongly discouraged.
 There is no network security when you run in this mode.
-Choose no authentication only if you are sure that the network is not at risk of from malicious or hostile traffic.
+Choose no authentication only if you are sure that the network is not at risk from malicious code or hostile traffic.

  To remove the authentication requirement: